-The currency translation adjustments discussed above primarily relate to amounts capitalized as mineral properties and is partially offset by debt denominated in United States Dollars.
-The impact from the translation of the Company's liquid assets was minimal.
+The currency translation adjustments discussed above primarily relate to amounts capitalized as mineral properties.
+The impact of the translation on the Company's liquid assets was minimal.

-Management considers that the current exchange rate for the AR\$ is delayed according to internal inflation and competitive devaluations that took place in many developed and undeveloped countries during this year.
-It is anticipated that the new government elected in November 22th, 2015 could accelerate the exchange rate devaluation in a way that will probably include an initial macro-devaluation.
+The effects of the new Argentine government had been previously anticipated by the management and was discussed as follows in the MD&A for the three and nine months ended September 30, 2015: "Management considers that the current exchange rate for the AR\$ is delayed according to internal inflation and competitive devaluations that took place in many developed and undeveloped countries during this year.
+It is anticipated that the new government elected in November 22th, 2015 could accelerate the exchange rate devaluation in a way that will probably include an initial macrodevaluation."